 Let’s cut to the chase – fit is king.
-Getting clothes in the right fit is important because a well-fitting suit, dress shirt or pair of trousers makes you feel comfortable, smart and confident.
-And fit spells the difference between a sloppy look and polished look.
-In this article, we take a look at the different types of fit to help you decide what really works best for you.
+Getting clothes in the right fit is important because a well-fitting suit, dress shirt, tailored shirt or pair of trousers makes you feel comfortable, smart and confident.
+As a men’s stylist, this is the number one tip I discuss with clients.

 The main difference in the various types of fit is the amount of fabric used in the clothing.
 The slim fit fits the body closely and comfortably.
 It is a good choice for men whose body type is lean and slim, with narrower shoulders and chest.
 For many brands, the slim fit is usually the tightest fit available and offers no allowance for tailoring down.

 A tapered fit is generally what is most commonly found in menswear in 2021, and is considered the most ‘modern’ look for men of any age.
 For pants, this fit tapers down from the the thigh to the cuff, meaning we also want the pants to sit on the shoe rather than over.
 If you wear a tapered fit pant or jean too long, it will only bunch at the ankle and your legs will look shorter.

 Tapered shirts essentially do the same thing.
 They start with a comfortable fit on the shoulders, then taper down the body through the waist.
 A taper fit is an excellent choice for athletic shapes as it naturally follows the line of the body (think broad shoulders/narrow hips)

 The classic fit (sometimes referred to as tailored fit) offers a little bit more fabric so it doesn’t cling as closely to the body as a slim or tapered fit does.
 The cut is preferred for men with heavier mid sections who require more fabric to skim the stomach and back rather than cling.
 It’s also a better cut for those with solid legs and thighs as a classic trouser or jean will naturally be a straighter cut through the legs.